 To round off a year of thoroughly mixed messages on the value of parks, the Department for Communities and Local Government (DCLG) launched the “ambitious programme of pocket parks” promised in the 2015 general election manifesto. £1.5m is available to fund up to 100 pocket parks across England.
 However, at an underwhelming £15k per park, I’m not sure what this definition of ‘ambitious’ is.

 A grant of up to £10k can be made for capital works, with up to £5k to pay for the professional services of the landscape architects, garden designers, arboriculturalists and others on whose expertise a well-planned space depends.
 Applying for a grant couldn’t be simpler.
-All that was needed was for a group within an officially recognised area of high urban deprivation to decide on a site, form a constitution, obtain the local authority’s approval to develop the site, consult with the community and local partners, survey and plan the site, secure match funding, and produce a sustainability plan.
+It just needed a group within an officially recognised area of high urban deprivation to decide on a site, form a constitution, obtain the local authority’s approval to develop the site, consult with the community and local partners, survey and plan the site, secure match funding, and produce a sustainability plan.
 A whole month was allowed for this, so no rush.
-If given a grant, the site then just needs to be put forward for Local Greenspace Designation and be listed as an asset of community value in 2016, and achieve the Green Flag Community Award in 2017.
-What could be simpler?
+If successful, the site then just needs to be granted Local Greenspace Designation and listed as an asset of community value in 2016, and to achieve the Green Flag Community Award in 2017.

 Originating in New York City in the 1960s as a respite from the concrete jungle, the pocket park popularised the idea of the urban mini-oasis.
-The DCLG seems keen to sell us a bit of the American Dream with this initiative; as their press release gushes: “A slice of the Big Apple coming to a neighbourhood near you … some of England’s most unloved spaces will be transformed into Manhattan-style ‘pocket parks’… “, citing New York’s renowned Paley Park as an example.
+The DCLG seems keen to sell us a bit of the American Dream with this initiative.
+As their press release gushes: “A slice of the Big Apple coming to a neighbourhood near you … some of England’s most unloved spaces will be transformed into Manhattan-style ‘pocket parks’… “, citing New York’s renowned Paley Park as an example.